Back to Top

 - Faculty members of Wichita State University who hold the rank of assistant professor or higher cannot earn graduate degrees from Wichita State except for unassigned faculty (not attached to a particular college) or faculty members granted specific approval by the Graduate Council.
 Full-time faculty members may not pursue more than 6 credit hours of graduate credit per semester.

-- Doctoral students admitted fall 2012 or later and master’s students admitted fall 2013 or later are required to complete professional and scholarly integrity training as determined by their department.
+- Doctoral students admitted fall 2012 or later and master’s students admitted fall 2013 or later are required to complete Professional and Scholarly Integrity Training (PSIT) as determined by their department.
 This training should be completed within the first year of enrollment in the program.